Sri Lanka´s Most Memorable Golf Courses

 Sri Lanka's calendar is rich with religious festivals spanning Buddhist, Hindu, Muslim, and Christian traditions.
 The Esala Perahera in Kandy, held annually in July or August, is a spectacular procession of elephants, drummers, and dancers.
 Arriving during a festival adds extraordinary colour to your visit, but plan accommodation well in advance as these periods are popular.

-All travellers will appreciate Sri Lanka’s generally safe environment and well-developed tourism infrastructure.
+Swiss travellers will appreciate Sri Lanka's generally safe environment and well-developed tourism infrastructure.
 English is widely spoken in hotels, restaurants, and tourist areas.
 Currency exchange is straightforward at banks and licensed money changers.
 Tipping is appreciated but not mandatory — rounding up restaurant bills and leaving a small gratuity for guides and drivers is the norm.

 Let us design a personalised itinerary, tailored to your interests and travel style.